jonroig/officecommander/README.md

 ... so... uhh... enjoy that.

-In all seriousness, the Graph API is theoretical future of the Office 365 APIs, so it's probably worth exploring them now.
+In all seriousness, the Graph API is theoretical future of the Office 365 APIs, so it's probably worth exploring them now, if you're into that kind of thing.

 ###30 Second Demo###
 * git clone this repo